wpbrown/oakproxy/README.md

 ## Applications

-In hybrid environments, AD DS service accounts have no sychronization relationship with Azure AD service principals.
+In hybrid environments, AD DS service accounts have no synchronization relationship with Azure AD service principals.
 In OAKProxy you can establish the relationship by manually mapping Azure AD service principals to AD DS accounts.
 In addition to users, the AD DS account can be a gMSA or Computer, but they must be assigned a userPrincipalName.

 # Deployment Scenarios

 OAKProxy can be deployed on-premise or in Azure.
 When OAKProxy is deployed on-premise traffic can arrive from Azure via your corpnet (VPN/ER) or directly via the internet through a corporate firewall.
-If you deploy OAKProxy in an [Azure VDC](https://docs.microsoft.com/en-us/azure/architecture/vdc/), it can act as a bridge between your domain and non-domain network segements entirely in Azure, or direct traffic from non-domain segments back to on-premise backends via VPN/ER.
+If you deploy OAKProxy in an [Azure VDC](https://docs.microsoft.com/en-us/azure/architecture/vdc/), it can act as a bridge between your domain and non-domain network segments entirely in Azure, or direct traffic from non-domain segments back to on-premise backends via VPN/ER.

 The server can and should be deployed behind an on-premise firewall, Azure Application Gateway, Azure API Management, or an NVA if it receives traffic from outside corpnet.

 The server can be run on an account or host with highly constrained or no outbound internet access.
 It only communicates outbound to Azure AD metadata endpoints (periodically) and the backends that you configure.
-If OAKProxy has no outbound intenet access you must provide Azure AD metadata to the application manually via configuration and you are responsible for keeping it up to date.
+If OAKProxy has no outbound internet access you must provide Azure AD metadata to the application manually via configuration and you are responsible for keeping it up to date.

 ## High Availability

 OAKProxy is a stateless proxy.
 Any number of instances can be load-balanced.

-A load-balancer can evaluate the health by looking for a 200 response from `/oakproxy_health`.
+A load-balancer can evaluate the health by looking for a 200 response from `/.oakproxy/health`.

 # Prerequisites